buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/States-FMG-JSON Handlebars Template.md

 [[{{getCampaignHomeNote @importSettings}}]] | [[{{getCampaignAtlasNote @importSettings}}]]

-%% Edit the map data by updating the 'lat' & 'long' values to center the default map view one the location. %%
+%% During the import process, much of the data for the Leaflet fields should have been pulled in from the JSON.
+You will need to update the defaultZoom and (maybe) the coordinates values, but it should be pretty close - good enough to get a start with it.
+The goal is to cut down on the amount of manual effort you need to go through to pull your data in from the FMG JSON %%

 > [!metadata|map]+ {{name}} Map
 > ```leaflet